Commemorative Medals for Army Marches: Vierdaagse van de IJzer

-The medal is round or triangular, made in silver or bronze, and showing the imprint of a World War I Belgian soldier, but the shape of the medal can change every five years.
+The medal is round or triangular, made in silver or bronze, and showing the imprint of King Albert the first, but the shape of the medal can change every five years.
 The ribbon is dark blue with a large vertical scarlet stripe.
 Small metal bars are added to the ribbon when the bearer has completed the march more than one time.